cascadiajs/cascadiajs/app/markdown/2026/buy-tickets.md

 * self-employed
 * work for a educational institution
 * work for a non-profit organization or company with fewer than 10 employees

-## Bring a Friend, Save $50

-Come with your friends and get $50 off per ticket!
-When you buy more than 1 ticket, you'll see the discount applied to the ticket price.
-During checkout, enter your friend's first name, last name and email address, and select "I don't have this info right now" for the additional information.
-They'll receive an email with a link to their ticket page so they can provide this information and agree to our Code of Conduct.

 ## Group Sales and Registration